8 ways to improve call center quality assurance

 Learn and share best practices with your agents.
 Highlight the best calls and best problem-solving.
 Don’t ignore unspectacular cases.
 There’s a lot to learn from agents that perform consistently and how they stay aligned with scripts.

 Make QA regular and timely.
 Analyze regularly.
 Set aside time and resources.
 Keep moving the goalposts.
 Keep tracking consistent but adjust your KPIs as your business changes.

-What’s changed?
 Do you need to improve performance or respond to a fall in performance?
 Has handling time risen, deal rate fallen, first call resolution dropped?
-Do you have new clients?
-With new demands for QA?
 LeadDesk is a leading cloud call center software vendor.
 Our software includes VoIP remote listening, live whisper, compliant call recording, voice receipt QA tools and a full suite of monitoring and reporting tools.
-LeadDesk is used by all kinds of sales and service organizations, from entrepreneurs, up to massive 500+ seat call centers.Get a FREE 30 day trial
+LeadDesk is used by all kinds of sales and service organizations, from entrepreneurs, up to massive 500+ seat call centers.Get a FREE 30-days trial